OmkarMahajan07/Expense_Tracker_App/README.md

 it does not use a database or authentication layer, and it stores everything in simple Python lists that live in memory while the server is running.

-It works well as a practice project, a live coding sample for interviews, or a starting point if you want to explore how Flask handles forms and routing.

 ---

 ## What you can do with it